 Evidence-backed therapies have been proven effective in clinical trials and peer-reviewed studies.
 Here at Renaissance, the following therapies form the backbone of all treatment programs:

 - Individual counseling

 - MAT (medication-assisted treatment)

 At Renaissance, you can supplement the above research-backed treatments with a variety of holistic therapies for a whole-body route to recovery.

 You will step down to a less intensive form of therapy or transition back into daily living with a relapse management strategy and aftercare plan in place, maximizing your chances on ongoing sobriety.
 You’ll learn to appreciate that recovery is a process rather than a single event like detox or discharge.

-Get started today and face your problems head-on with our help.
+Get started today and face your problems head-on with help from our California or Florida rehab.
 Reach out to admissions at 866.330.9449.